 Words have been responsible for some of the greatest messages ever conveyed as well as some of the most destructive.
-Contrast the words used by Jesus and Hitler.
+Contrast the words used by Buddha and Hitler.
 Both used words to produce massive results yet those results were vastly different.

 The impact of the words we choose is not only external.
 The words we choose to communicate with ourselves internally are equally as powerful.
 When we use negative words like –

 “I don’t deserve this.”

 “I’m not good, tall, pretty, outgoing, smart enough.”

 “I’m so stupid.”